Air Conditioner Not Blowing Cold Air? Here’s What to Do!

 “Why is my air conditioner not blowing cold air?”

-Here at Neerings Plumbing & Heating, that’s one of the most common questions we hear at this time of year.
+Here at Neerings Plumbing & Heating, that’s one of the most common questions we hear .
 If you recently tried switching on your AC for the first time this year and had the unpleasant surprise of no cool air, don’t be in a huge hurry to call for Salt Lake City AC repair.
 In many cases, fixing the problem may be easier than you think.

 What to Do When Your Air Conditioner Isn’t Blowing Cold Air